Richard F. Lack: Teaching

-Classical realism
+Classical Realism

-In 1981 Vern G. Swanson, director of the Springville Museum of Art in Springville, Utah, invited Lack and his colleagues to organize an exhibition of their work that would originate at his museum and bear the title “The Other Twentieth Century.”
+In 1981 Vern G. Swanson, director of the Springville Museum of Art in Springville, Utah, invited Lack and his colleagues to organize an exhibition of their work that would originate at his museum and bear the title "The Other Twentieth Century."
 Vern Swanson asked Lack to come up with a term that would differentiate the realism of the heirs of the Boston tradition from that of other representational artists.
-For a solo exhibition in 1974 Lack had used the term “classical realism” to describe his work.
+For a solo exhibition in 1974 Lack had used the term "classical realism" to describe his work.
 It was difficult, however, to find a term that would characterize the work of a diverse group of painters, even within a specific tradition.
-Although he was reluctant to use it, he settled on “classical realism” to describe the work of the artists represented in the exhibition.
-The title of the show became “Classical Realism: The Other Twentieth Century.”
-The exhibition opened at the Springville Museum of Art, then travelled to the Amarillo Museum of Art and closed at the Maryhill Museum of Art in Goldendale, WA.
+Although he was reluctant to use it, he settled on "classical realism" to describe the work of the artists represented in the exhibition.
+The title of the show became "Classical Realism: The Other Twentieth Century".
+The exhibition opened at the Springville Museum of Art, then travelled to the Amarillo Museum of Art and closed at the Maryhill Museum of Art in Goldendale, Washington.

 During his later years Lack devoted most of his time and energy to painting a series of large works based on Jungian psychology, which depict man's inner journey toward individuation and psychological wholeness.